Sathish-M-R/talk-llama-fast/README.md

 - in xtts_wav2lip.bat don't set `--extras-url` as http://localhost:5100/, put it as `http://127.0.0.1:5100/`. localhost option was slower by 2 seconds in my case, not sure why.
 - if you are using bluetooth headphones and audio is lagging after video you can tune this lag: in `SillyTavern-extras\modules\wav2lip\server_wav2lip.py` in play_video_with_audio at line 367 set `sync_audio_delta_bytes = 5000`.
 - wav2lip video is played on the same device as the host.
 Currently it can't be run on a remote server like google colab.
 Mobile phones are also not supported ATM.
-- wav2lip can be used with original SillyTavern.
-No extra extensions required, just my modified xtts-api-server.
+- wav2lip can be used with original SillyTavern (just xtts+wav2lip, no speech-to-text, no voice interruption).
+No extra extensions required, just follow installation process.
 - VRAM usage: mistral-7B-q5_0 + whisper-medium-q5_0.bin: 7.5 GB, xtts: 2.7 GB, wav2lip: 0.8 GB = Total of 11.0 GB.
 If you have just 8 GB: use smaller quant of llama!; try using --lowvram with xtts or even start xtts on cpu instead of gpu (`-d=cpu` but it is slow).
 Try to turn off streaming in xtts: set streaming chunk size as a single number in xtts_wav2lip.bat (--wav-chunk-sizes 9999).
 It will be slower, but less overhead for multiple small requests.